xengeo/java-fundamentals/fizzbuzz_and_bank/02_bank.md

 Here are the requirements:

-* Implement deposits and withdrawals
+* Implement deposits and withdrawals.
 * Implement an account statement that prints a heading row, and the date, amount and balance of each transaction, most recent first.
 * You don't need to implement a command-line or user interface, test-driving